Defining AFUE, SEER and HSPF

 AFUE – Annual Fuel Utilization Efficiency

-When you need to measure the thermal efficiency of your furnace or water heater, AFUE (Annual Fuel Utilization Efficiency) helps to determine the actual, season-long, average efficiency of that piece of heating equipment.
+When you need to measure the thermal efficiency of your furnace or water heater, AFUE (Annual Fuel Utilization Efficiency) helps to determine the actual, annual, average efficiency of that piece of heating equipment.
 It measures the amount of heat actually delivered to your house compared to the amount of fuel that you must supply to the furnace.The U.S. Department of Energy determined that all furnaces sold in the U.S. must have a minimum AFUE of 78%.

 SEER – Seasonal Energy Efficiency Ratio